SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-08-beautiful-vaccines.md

 The blue arm, though: it shows more or less no protection up until about day 12, but then goes almost absolutely flat.
 It completely _squashes_ the case rate to almost nothing.
-Yes, there are a couple cases; but remember there are about 15,000 people in each arm, so the probability per unit time, or rate, of getting infected is driven down to almost nothing beyond a few rare events.
+Yes, there are a couple cases; but remember there are about 15,000 people in each arm, so the probability/time, or rate, of getting infected is driven down to almost nothing beyond a few rare events.

 This is the first news that has made me hopeful in a long while.
 (2020 has been hard on